People with Diabetes

 - Follow the basic four food-safe practices—Clean (wash your hands and kitchen surfaces), Separate (keep cooked or ready-to-eat foods apart from raw foods), Cook (cook animal foods such as meat, poultry, and shellfish thoroughly to destroy germs), and Chill (keep cold foods cold and refrigerate leftovers right away).

-For details about cooking temperatures and more food-safe tips, see Food Safety for People with Diabetes (US Department of Agriculture).
+For details about cooking temperatures and more food-safe tips, see Food Safety for People with Diabetes (U.S. Department of Agriculture & Food and Drug Administration).

 Egg Safety Tips